AlexShkarin/pyLabLib-cam-control/docs/interface.rst

 .. image:: interface_tutorial.png

 The first time you start the software, you are greeted with the tutorial.
 It walks you through the interface and the basic concepts.
 It is recommended that you take it at some point to get familiar with all of the software capabilities.
-If you want to revisit it, you can find it under the :ref:`Extra button <interface_footer>`.
+If you want to revisit it, you can find it under the :ref:`Extra button <interface_extras>`.

 .. _interface_camera_settings: